 Take it Step By Step

-Follow your favorite myWW Pinterest-worthy recipe step by step.
+Follow your favorite Weight Watchers Pinterest-worthy recipe step by step.
 Make sure to check your ingredient measurements and increase the amounts accordingly for the week.
 When ready, assemble each container with the correct portion size of each finished dish and store in your fridge for the week.
 This makes everything super easy.

 Check out my Pinterest For Recipes, Resources and More!